Katarina Van Derham: Early life

 Van Derham was born in Slovakia.
-She has one brother.
+She had one brother, who died in 2019.
 Van Derham came to the United States in 1998 at the age of 22 with only $500 in her pocket.
-Van Derham has been a vegetarian since she was 18 and became a vegan when she was 34.
+Van Derham has been a vegan/vegetarian since she was 18.

-Van Derham was briefly married to Los Angeles native James Michael Bilella, aka James Van Der Ham, which is how she acquired her surname.
-Since she is a vegan, she often jokes that she did not want the word “ham” to stand alone so she changed the spelling of her last name to Van Derham.
+In 1998 Van Derham was briefly married to Deja Haba, and later she married Los Angeles native James Michael Bilella.
+They divorced in 2008.
+She's been in the public eye for her relationships, notably with rockstars Tommy Lee and DJ Ashba.

 Modeling

 Van Derham's modeling career started in 2002, at the age of 26, when she was discovered by a photographer while working as a waitress in Santa Monica.
+The following year she was named the "Fresh Face" by Femme Fatale magazine.
 Van Derham has appeared in over 20 national and international print and TV commercials and over 60 front covers of magazines.
 Van Derham has also been a spokesmodel for a number of products.
 Van Derham is the longest-serving St. Pauli Girl with her two year reign.
 Van Derham was initially chosen using a reader's poll on the Maxim website in 2009.
 Van Derham also played the Snow Queen in advertisements for Coors beer.
 Van Derham has been voted one of the 100 sexiest women in the world by magazines on 3 different continents.

 Acting

-Van Derham played Bob Saget's girlfriend in one episode of Entourage.
-Van Derham also appears in the movie Unbelievable!!!!! as Captain Cheryl Stillwood.
+Van Derham played Bob Saget's girlfriend in the Entourage episode "No More Drama".
+She also appeared in the movie Redline, Crypto Heads and Unbelievable!!!!!, portraying Captain Cheryl Stillwood.
+This year, she can be seen in the upcoming release Team Havnaa.

 Viva Glam Magazine

 In 2012, Van Derham founded Viva Glam Magazine, an online magazine.
 Its content includes articles on fashion, beauty, wellness, travel, entertainment, and food.
-VIVA GLAM Magazine supports an ethical lifestyle.
+Viva Glam Magazine supports an ethical lifestyle.
 It is inspired by classic glamour and old Hollywood, but with an emphasis on modern conscious living.
 By September 2016, Viva Glam had 4.5 million views a month.

 VIVA GLAM Magazine received its first significant news coverage in 2012 when it gave its Sexiest Power Woman of All Time award to model manager Nadja Atwal.
 In the summer of 2013, the magazine released their first print issue with Canadian Guess model Ashley Diana Morris on the cover.
 This was the first official cover and this issue was free.

-The 90s Girl is a docu-series produced by VIVA GLAM Magazine.
-It is an intimate look into Van Derham's life and the lives of the VIVA GLAM Magazine team.
+The 90s Girl is a docu-series produced by Viva Glam Magazine.
+It is an intimate look into Van Derham's life and the lives of the Viva Glam Magazine team.
 It airs Wednesdays on the VIVA GLAM Magazine website and YouTube.
 The average airtime is 20 minutes.
 Eight episodes have been released.
 The 90s Girl premiered in 2017.

-In 2018, Van Derham started producing a web series called MODELS Talk, which is hosted by Candace Kita and Van Derham.
-MODELS Talk interviews models on their experiences in the industry.
+In 2018, Van Derham started producing a web series called Models Talk, which is hosted by Candace Kita and Van Derham.